rootcanopy/Book-Reviews/README.md

 ## **Acknowledgements**

-My Journal

 Kevin and Xavier for always lending some time & advice

-Marcus and Jon
+My Mentor

+The Dude with the similiar project

 Migue Grinberg - I even bought the MiniBlog course after discovering his work, after buying his book, Flask - Python for WebDevelopment